thenumbernine/hydro-cl-lua/README.md

 - Also, right now I am performing the PLM slope extrapolation in a separate kernel.
 Not for WENO.
 Combining kernels seems to run faster.
 Maybe I should just inline the PLM stuff into the same kernel?
 - Cram as much into a single kernel as possible.
 More inlining, more redundant calculations.
 This seems to run faster than separate solvers and separate buffers.
 Best would be a way to automate the inlining.
 - BUGS:
-	- the cache used to cache things and reuse binaries based on code comparison (codegen is *much* faster than compiling), but ever since I made the kernel names based on memory locations, it generates new code every time
-	- the cache id used to be unique, but now it's not unique enough
 	- the names of dif solvers in the gui used to include the flux name, but not anymore

 ### Sources: